-This post is a guide of things to do in the East Village, including free and nighttime activities, as well as where to eat, shop, and see art.
+This post is about things to do in the East Village, including free and nighttime activities, as well as where to eat, shop, and see art.

 THINGS TO SEE AND DO

 Discover New York’s Dutch roots at St. Mark’s in the Bowery Episcopal Church, built in 1799.

 Walk past the DeutscheAmerikanische Schützen Gesellschaft clubhouse, which was built in 1888, when the East Village was known as KleinDeutschland (Little Germany).

 Visit the former site of CBGBs, the club where punk rock was born in the 1970s.

 Go shopping at Trash and Vaudeville where the Ramones, Blondie, and punk bands bought their clothes.

 Whether you are interested in New York City's pre-20th Century history or its punk rock era, the East Village is for you.

 For the history buffs, take a look at our self-guided tour below.

 Wall murals can be seen all over the East Village.